 In addition to the High/Low customer complaints, GSU receives calls about their water bills daily.
 Customer service staff spend time on the phone answering questions about their water bills, payments and maintenance that has occurred on their property.
 Providing a customer service online portal (which GSU currently does) can reduce these call volumes as more people change their expectations on using the internet instead of the phone for more information.
 The issue with the existing GSU on-line portal for water customers is there is no hourly consumption information available, although the Capricorn customer portal allows for it.
 The only information they can get is the total consumption for the last billing period.
-By providing better information on this portal it is likely this will be the first place customer turn to get water billing information.
+By providing better information.
 Overtime, if the information that the portal displays is of value to the customer there should be reduced call volumes.